 (We have a main article on the best underwater action cameras).

-Encased within it’s underwater housing, the EK7000 is waterproof to 98ft / 30m; a depth that recreational scuba diving rarely reaches.
-The anti-shake feature, whilst not as sophisticated as video stabilization tech of more expensive diving cameras, still does a pretty good job at making videos appear less shaky.
+Encased within its included underwater housing, the EK7000 is waterproof to 98ft / 30m; a depth that recreational scuba diving rarely reaches.
+The anti-shake feature, whilst not as sophisticated as video stabilization tech of more expensive diving cameras, still does a pretty good job.

 To discover more cheap scuba diving cameras feel free to check out our article on the best cheap underwater cameras.